 We solve foundation heave problems!
 Call us for a free slab or foundation upheaval repair quote today!

-We serve Saint Paul, Minneapolis, Duluth, and many nearby areas in Minnesota and Wisconsin.
+We serve Eau Claire, Duluth, Superior, and many nearby areas in Minnesota and Wisconsin.

 Heave is the upward movement of a foundation or slab caused by underlying soils that expand or swell.
 This occurs due to an increase in moisture or by freezing forces.
 Heave is more common with slabs than foundations because slabs have less weight to resist heaving forces.
 Unless there is a long period of drought, heave most commonly occurs within the first few years of the building's construction.